StudioPetrikas/Send2Blend_Blender/README.md

 3. Open Blender and navigate to Tools tab on the "N" panel in "3D Viewport"
 4. Click "Import / Update" top import your model into Blender.
 Alternatively, toggle "Run Live Update" to import models as they are exported from Fusion360.

-Full workflow (Including Fusion360) can be found in this Youtube Video
+Full workflow (Including Fusion360) can be found in [this Youtube Video.](https://www.youtube.com/watch?v=HfhuiakfqBQ)

 # How it Works
 1. Imports all and any .STL files in "S2B_Temp" folder on User/Desktop